Easy3D-Labels: Supervising Semantic Occupancy Estimation with 3D Pseudo-Labels for Automotive Perception: Results

-A notable performance gap exists between the original voxel-based models (SelfOcc, OccNeRF, and GaussianOcc) and the Gaussian-based models: GaussTR, TT-OccCamera, GaussianFlowOcc, and AutoOcc.
-AutoOcc once again leads with an mIoU of 20.92, largely due to the integration of a VLM \cite{InternVL} and a VFM \cite{fastsam} during inference, which provides high-quality semantic predictions.
+A notable performance gap exists between the original voxel-based models (SelfOcc, OccNeRF, and GaussianOcc) and the Gaussian-based models: GaussTR, TT-Occ, GaussianFlowOcc, and AutoOcc.
+AutoOcc once again leads with an mIoU of 20.9, largely due to the integration of a VLM \cite{chen2024internvl} and a VFM \cite{zhao2023fast} during inference, which provides high-quality semantic estimations.

-The incorporation of pseudo-loss enables substantial improvements to existing models, surpassing even the Gaussian-based methods: GaussTR and TT-OccCamera.
-When pseudo-loss is applied to OccNeRF, it achieves a 15\% improvement over GaussTR and a 45\% gain compared to the original OccNeRF model.
+With the sole usage of Easy3D-Labels, EasyOcc reaches an mIoU of 15.7, surpassing even the Gaussian-based methods GaussTR.
+The employment of pseudo-loss allows OccNeRF to achieve a 15\% improvement over GaussTR and a 45\% gain compared to the original OccNeRF model.
 Similar performance boosts are observed for both SelfOcc and GaussianOcc.
 Notably, SelfOcc gains the ability to predict previously unsupported classes, such as construction vehicles, thanks to semantic supervision from Grounded-SAM.

-Our model, EasyOcc, reaches an mIoU of 13.86, placing it on par with the other three models that utilize rendering-based supervision along with pseudo-loss.
+Furthermore, despite the lack of usage of rendering for loss, EasyOcc achieves results on par with the other three models, which use Easy3D-Labels, displaying the strength of our labels.